New cw-expansive homeomorphisms of surfaces: Monotone quotients on surfaces

 For the proof of the next result we recall some known facts.
 Given two compact metric spaces $M,N$ and a continuous map $q\colon M\to N$, we say that $q$ is a \emph{near-homeomorphism} \cite{Daverman}*{p.
 27} if every $C^0$-neighborhood of $q$ contains a homeomorphism from $M$ to $N$.

-By Corollary \ref{cor:entornohalfcw} we know that in a $C^0$-neighborhood of a cw-expansive homeomorphism every homeomorphism is half cw-expansive.
+By Corollary \ref{cor:entornohalfcw} we know that in a $C^0$-neighborhood of a cw\hyph expansive homeomorphism every homeomorphism is half cw\hyph expansive.
 The next result is some kind of converse for surfaces.
-That is, in a suitable neighborhood of a half cw-expansive homeomorphism there is a cw-expansive homeomorphism.
-The size of this neighborhood depends on the half cw-expansivity constant.
+That is, in a suitable neighborhood of a half cw\hyph expansive homeomorphism there is a cw\hyph expansive homeomorphism.
+The size of this neighborhood depends on the half cw\hyph expansivity constant.